zekicaneksi/Bomchess/README.md

 To serve the files, in the `app/_build` folder, run `npm install` to install the libraries and then `node index.js` to serve the files.

 Running `node index.js` in `app/backend` sets up the backend.

+If changed, backend's and front end's ports must be changed accordingly in the `app/_build/.env` file.